kubernetes/enhancements/keps/sig-scheduling/20200114-multi-scheduling-profiles.md

 ## Motivation

 Clusters run a variety of workloads, which can be *broadly* classified as services and batch jobs.
-Some users may chose to run only one class of workloads in a cluster, so they can provide a reasonable configuration that suits their scheduling needs.
+Some users may choose to run only one class of workloads in a cluster, so they can provide a reasonable configuration that suits their scheduling needs.

 However, users may choose to run more heterogeneous workloads in a single cluster.
-They could have a multi-tenant cluster or they might want to take advantage of under-utilized nodes.
-Or they could have a set of fixed nodes and a set that auto-scales.
+Or they could have a set of fixed nodes and a set that auto-scales, requiring different scheduling behaviors in each of them.

 Pods can influence scheduling decisions with features such as node/pod affinity, tolerations or (alpha) even pod spreading.
 But there are 2 problems:

-- kube-scheduler also calculates a set of default scores that can compete with these requests.
+- kube-scheduler also calculates a set of default scores that can potentially compete with these requests.
-- Authors of the workloads need to be aware of the cluster characteristics.
+- Authors of the workloads need to be aware of the cluster characteristics and the weights of the scoring that the scheduler calculates for the nodes.

 For this reason, some operators choose to run multiple schedulers, whether those are different binaries or kube-scheduler with a different configuration.
 But